 Discreet Behind The Ear Devices

-RIC (Receiver in Canal) / RITE (Receiver in The Ear) are recent additions to the hearing aid world.
+RIC (Receiver in Canal) / RITE (Receiver In The Ear) are recent additions to the hearing aid world.

-In an effort to produce ever smaller Behind The Ear hearing aids, manufacturers moved the receiver (the speaker part) out of the body of the hearing aid and placed it at the end of a wire that went into the ear canal.
+To produce ever smaller Behind The Ear hearing aids, manufacturers moved the receiver (the speaker part) out of the body of the hearing aid and placed it at the end of a wire that went into the ear canal.

 The devices have become hugely popular because they are massively versatile fitting many types of hearing losses and very discreet.
 In some cases, they are more discreet than in the ear hearing aids.